-NDIA.-MOURNING ON CREDIT.
-Messis.
-JAY, of the LONDON GENERAL MOURN-ING WAREHOUSE, are prepared to place all orders on a broad commercial basis, namely, to give the facilities of credit, and to charge the lowest possible prices to those families who, in consequence of the late deplorable events in India, may require mourning attire.
+NDLA.-MOURNING ON CREDIT.
+Messrs.
+JAY, of the BONDON GENERAL MOURN-ING WAREHOUSE, are prepared to place all orders on a broad commercial basis, namely, to give the facilities of credit, and to charge the lowest possible prices to those families who, in consequence of the late deplorable events in India, may require mourning attire.
 Orders by post or otherwise attended to in town or country.-The LONDON GENERAL MOURNING WAREHOUSE, Nos.
 247, 249, and 251, Regent-street.-JAY'S.

-BULFANGER, HE NEW WINTER
+BULFANGER, NEW WINTER

-JAMIN, Merchant Tailor, 74, Regent-street, W. JAMIN, Merchant Tailor, 74, Regent-street, W. The OUDE WRAPPER, Registered, combining Coat, Cloak, and Sleeved Cape, from 25s. to 608.
+OVERCOAT, 25s. to 42s., just introduced by B. BEN-JAMIN, Merchant Tailor, 74, Regent-street, W. The OUDE WRAPPER, Registered, combining Coat, Cloak, and Sleeved Cape, from 25s. to 60s.
 The PELISSIER, from 21s. to 30s.
 The FORTY-SEVEN SHILLING SUITS made to order from Scotch, Heather, and Cheviot Tweeds, all wool, and thoroughly shrunk.
 The TWO GUINEA DRESS and FROCK COATS, the GUINEA DRESS TROUSERS, and the HALF-GUINEA WAISTCOAT.

 N.B.-A perfect fit guaranteed.
 N.B.-A perfect fit guaranteed.

-DATENT IMPROVEMENTS IN STABLE DATENT IMPROVEMENTS IN STABLE FITTINGS.--COTTAM'S PATENT COMPONIZED MANGERS, Water or Gruel Troughs.
-The application of this new patent method of lining iron mangers being inex-pensive, will greatly increase their adoption; they possess all the advantages of Cottam's celebrated enamelled mangers, are equal in appearance, cleanliness, and dura-bility, the hining is warranted to stand any amount of fair vear, and will neither chip nor change its colour by use.
-Cottam's patent permanent attached drop cover for the above is a most essential addition to their fittings; it is never in the way, can be placed and replaced in an instant, while its cheapness, simplicity, and utility in keeping the while its cheapness, simplicity, and utility in keeping the conjents of the troughs clean and regulating the quantity to be taken, is quite sufficient to ensure its use.
-The new crossbar top plate, to prevent the horse wasting the hay by tossing it out of the rack, and the improved curved front plate by which means all sharp projections are obviated, likewise Cottam's patent noiseless balter guide and collar rein, with the newly-invented swivel ring for allowing the strap free work in any position, are most important inven-tions for the horses' safety and comfort.
+PATENT IMPROVEMENTS IN STABLE FITTINGS.-COTTAM'S PATENT COMPONIZED MANGERS, Water or Gruel Troughs.
+The application of this new patent method of lining iron mangers being inexpensive, will greatly increase their adoption; they possess all the advantages of Cottam's celebrated enamelled mangers, are equal in appearance, cleanly news, and duration the lining is warranted to stand any amount of foir mangers, are equal in appearance, cleanliness, and durability, the lining is warranted to stand any amount of fair wear, and will neither chip nor change its colour by use.
+Cottam's patent permanent attached drop cover for the above is a most essential addition to their fittings; it is never in the way, can be placed and replaced in an instant, while its cheapness, simplicity, and utility in keeping the contents of the troughs clean and regulating the quantity to be taken, is quite sufficient to ensure its use.
+The new crossbar too plate, to prevent the horse westing the lay by to be taken, is quite sufficient to ensure its use.
+The new crossbar top plate, to prevent the horse wasting the hay by tossing it out of the rack, and the improved curved front plate by which means all sharp projections are obviated, likewise Cottam's patent noiseless halter guide and collar rein, with the newly-invented swivel ring for allowing the strap free work in any position, are most important inventions for the horses' safety and comfort.
 Cottam's patent portable seed-box is also of great utility in these fittings.
-The above, as well as the patent loose box and harness fittings, improved stable drains, and every description of stable furniture, can be seen at the manufactory and show-rooms of Cottam and Hallen, 2, Winsley-street, Oxford-street, London, W. Illustrated Catalogues on application.
+The above, as well as the patent loose box and harness fittings, improved stable drains, and every description of stable furniture, can be seen at the manufactory and showrooms of Cottam and Hallen, 2, Winsley-street, Oxford-street, London, W. Illustrated Catalogues on application.

-100,000 CUSTOMERS WANTED.
-SAUNDERS BROTHERS' STATION-ARY is the BEST and CHEAPEST to be obtained.
-Cream-ARY 15' the BEST and CHEAPEST to be obtained.
-Creat-laid note paper, 2s. per ream; black-bordered note, 4s.; letter paper, 4s.; straw paper, 2s.
+CUSTOMERS WANTED.- SAUNDERS BROTHERS' STATIONABY is the BEST and CHEAPEST to be obtained.
+Creamlaid note paper, 2s. per ream; black-bordered note, 4s.; letter paper, 4s.; straw paper, 2s.
 6d. per ream; cream-laid adhesive envelopes, 4d. per 100, or 3s. per 1000; commercial envelopes, from 4s. per 1000; black-bordered envelopes, 6d. per 100; fancy French papers from 5s. per ream in boxes, as imported.
-A SAMPLE PACKET of STATIONARY (Sixty descriptions all winds and numbered) seat nost free on imported.
-A SAMPLE PACKET of STATIONABY (Sixty descriptions, all priced and numbered) sent post free on receipt of four stamps.
-All orders over 20s. sent OA RRIAGE PAID.
+A SAMPLE PACKET of STATIONARY (Sixty descriptions, all priced and numbered) sent post free on receipt of four stamps.
+All orders over 20s. sent CARRIAGE PAID.
 Price lists, post free.
 NO CHARGE made for stamping arms, crests, initials, &c., on paper and envelopes. -SAUNDERS BROTHERS, Manufacturing Stationers, 104, London-wall, London, E.C.